The Mouth-Body Connection

 Pregnancy, Women’s Health Issues and Periodontal Disease

 The presence of C-reactive protein (CRP) is another compound linked to premature births and low birth weight babies, and it has also been associated with heart disease.
 Periodontal disease increases CRP levels in the body, which amplifies the body’s natural inflammatory response.
 Bacteria from periodontal disease may enter the bloodstream, causing the liver to produce extra CRP, which then leads to inflamed arteries and possibly blood clots.
 Inflamed arteries can lead to blockage, which can cause heart attacks or strokes.
-Although health professionals don’t understand why elevated CRP also causes preeclampsia, studies prove that extremely high rates of CRP in early pregnancy increase the risk.
+Although health professionals don’t understand why elevated CRP also causes preeclampsia, studies prove that extremely high rates of CRP in early pregnancy increase the risk of preeclampsia.

 Finally, the bacteria responsible for periodontal disease that invade and live in the gum pockets of a diseased mouth may travel through the bloodstream and affect other parts of the body.
 For pregnant women, research shows that these bacteria may colonize in the internal mammary glands and coronary arteries.